 For a long time, I’d wanted a medium to muse on food, drink, service, and culture; but I never really anticipated that I would be pressed into a weekly essay (aka “e-mail blast”) to try to drum up business for our little HANDBASKET project in a effort to mitigate the effects of the pandemic on our company — to maintain our core staff, to support our vendors, to try to spotlight some of our partners, and to keep the wheels turning.
 Who knew it would go on so long?!
 And still, there’s no end in sight.

 As I have always believed (though the last few months have truly tested me), nothing is ever all bad or all good.
 I have enjoyed this creative process, pivoting on a dime, and engaging with our clientele in new ways.
-For posterity’s sake, here are the collected blasts; you may take them for whatever they’re worth…
+For posterity’s sake, here are the collected letters; you may take them for whatever they’re worth.

 April 22nd 2020

 The days are getting longer, warmer, and sunnier… and it’s got me craving barbecue and pink wine!!!

 This week you can get mesquite-smoked Carlton Farm Pork Spare Ribs and Pasture-Raised Beef Brisket plus newly released Brooks 2019 rosé delivered to your neighborhood or doorstep.
 Also available are wonderful soulful accompaniments like mac and mornay with herb cornbread crumbs, James Beard’s old-fashioned Oregon potato salad, classic wedge salad, cider-braised greens with cippolini onions, berry trifles, and more.

 Or perhaps you’d prefer Ventura’s rightly famous chicken enchiladas in creamy tomatillo sauce with rice and beans… or Chef Connor’s over-the-top lasagna with house-ground brisket and pork shoulder… or a spring greens salad from our friends at Gathering Together Farm down in the valley.